March 05, 2019

 Symantec Internet Security Threat Report, March 2019

 Symantec analysts released their latest cyber security intelligence report covering the most recent commentary on cyber-attacks, malicious code usage, phishing and spam.
 Read about:

 After reading this eye-opening report, it becomes clear that small business owners cannot discount the massive cyber threats that small businesses face today.
 While Companies like Symantec are fighting the good fight in identifying and blocking these cyber-attacks almost as quickly as they emerge, a business owner can proactively manage cyber exposure with proper insurance.
 How can a stand-alone cyber insurance policy can protect your business?
 And what should you look for to optimize your purchase of a cyber insurance policy?
-Talk with a cyber liability insurance specialist today.
+Talk with a cyber liability insurance broker today.

 Learn About the Escalating Cyber Security Threat…

 …against law firms.
 Law firms are increasingly targeted today by hackers and malware from all over the globe.
 The threat of a breach of your firm's or your client's confidential information is real!
 Learn where the threat comes from, ethical requirements for your law firm, and how to defend your practice against security attacks.

 SafeLaw is a specialized cyber insurance and risk management program created by lawyers specifically to protect law firms from cyber risks.
 Lawyers are responsible for advising clients on their most troubling and important matters, but that’s not all.
 Lawyers are also trusted to care for and maintain the confidentiality of their clients’ secrets, and in many cases law firms are responsible for safeguarding their clients' assets as well.